cal-cs184-student/sp22-project-webpages-cvachha/proj4/README.md

 ## Part 2: Simulation via numerical integration

 **Implementation**

+In this part, we simulate the falling down process of a piece of cloth with two corners pinned.
+The implementation of this part can be mainly divided into three phases:
+1. Apply Forces (external force + internal force):
+In this phase, we first calculate all the external forces via external acceleration times the mass of each point.
+Then we calculate the internal force by traversing all the spring objects and using Hooke's Law.

+2. Move point mass:
+We update the position of each point mass via Verlet integration.
+We first calculate the acceleration of each point mass using force/mass.
+And then we approximate the integration using the last and current position, time step and the acceleration, with loss of energy considered and represented via a damping term d.

+3. Constrain position updates:
+We follow the idea of SIGGRAPH 1995 Provot paper to add constraints on the length of springs at the end of each time step during the simulation.
+For each spring, we hope the result length won’t be 10% longer than the rest length.
+The exceeding part of all the springs connected to a point mass will be added to the correction vector.
+After the correction vector is calculated, we adjust the position of the point mass by adding the correction vector to the last position of the point mass..

 **Describe the effects of changing the spring constant `ks`; how does the cloth behave from start to rest with a very low `ks`?
 A high `ks`?**